 Legal Internship Positions

-Riverkeeper prefers applicants who have completed at least two years of law school, although we will consider applications from exceptional first year students.
+Riverkeeper prefers applicants who have completed at least two years of law school, although we will consider applications from exceptional second year students.
 We seek independent and motivated students with a commitment to environmental protection and an ability to handle a diverse caseload.
 Applicants should have a working knowledge of environmental laws such as the Clean Water Act and the New York State Environmental Quality Review Act.
 A background in planning or science is a plus.
 Strong research and writing skills, organized work habits, and a sense of humor are a must.

 How To Apply